Samsung/tizen-docs/docs/application/dotnet/guides/security/tee-client.md

             SharedMemory shm = ctx.AllocateSharedMemory(1024, SharedMemoryFlags.InOut);
         ```

     2. Register a memory reference based on the shared memory block by creating a new instance of the [Tizen.Security.TEEC.RegisteredMemoryReference](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.RegisteredMemoryReference.html) class, and send the function call command to the trusted application with the `InvokeCommand()` method of the [Tizen.Security.TEEC.Session](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.Session.html) class.
-The registered memory reference is passed in a new instance of the [Tizen.Security.TEEC.Parameter](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.Parameter.html) class.
+The registered memory reference is passed in a new instance of the [Tizen.Security.TEEC.Parameter](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.Parameter.html) class:

         ```csharp
             RegisteredMemoryReference p1 = new RegisteredMemoryReference(shm, 1024, 0, RegisteredMemoryReference.InOut);